DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 the similarities and differences we can learn a lot about the motivations, trajectories and inspirations for the subsequent development of videoblogging.
-Nonetheless, it is helpful to follow the call to start in the middle ‘from the entanglement of past and present’ and explore ‘the part-futures and future-pasts, as well as parallel side-lines of media archaeology.’[^03chapter2_36] This should not distract from seeing what is distinctive in particular historical constellations
+Nonetheless, it is helpful to follow the call to start in the middle, ‘from the entanglement of past and present’ and explore ‘the part-futures and future-pasts, as well as parallel side-lines of media archaeology.’[^03chapter2_36] This should not distract from seeing what is distinctive in particular historical constellations